 On August 5, 1997, suit was filed entitled Rene Alberto Rivas vs. Landstar System, Inc., Landstar Gemini, Inc., Landstar Ranger, Inc., Risk Management Claim Services, Inc., Insurance Management Corporation, and Does 1 through 500, inclusive, in federal district court in Los Angeles.
-The suit claims Rivas represents a class of all drivers who, according to the suit, should be classified as employees and are therefore allegedly aggrieved by the practice of Landstar Gemini, Inc. requiring such drivers, as independent contractors, to provide either a worker's compensation certificate or to participate in an occupational accident insurance program.
-Rivas claims violations of federal leasing regulations for allegedly improperly disclosing the program.
-Rivas also claims violations of Racketeer Influence and Corrupt Organizations ("RICO") Act and the California Business and Professions Act.
-He seeks on behalf of himself and the class damages of \$15 million trebled by virtue of trebling provisions in the RICO Act plus punitive damages.
-A motion to dismiss these claims was argued to the court on February 9, 1998.
+The suit claimed Rivas represents a class of all drivers who, according to the suit, should be classified as employees and were therefore allegedly aggrieved by the practice of Landstar Gemini, Inc. requiring such drivers, as independent contractors, to provide either a worker's compensation certificate or to participate in an occupational accident insurance program.
+Rivas also claimed violations of federal leasing regulations for allegedly improperly disclosing the program.
+Rivas also claimed violations of Racketeer Influence and Corrupt Organizations ("RICO") Act and the California Business and Professions Act.
+He sought on behalf of himself and the class damages of \$15 million trebled by virtue of trebling provisions in the RICO Act plus punitive damages.
 On March 24, 1998, the court granted defendant's motion to dismiss the RICO claim.
+This matter was settled in the third quarter of 2000 for a non-material amount and the parties executed a mutual dismissal with prejudice which was filed with the court on February 16, 2001.